 Potato is a cool-season crop that is grown in areas where the summer temperatures often exceed 100°F. Research in controlled environment chambers clearly shows the benefit of Increasing the concentration of soluble calcium in the nutrient solution.

 How do you ensure that your crops have all the calcium they need to manage heat stress?
 YaraLiva Calcium Nitrate is the ideal choice to provide your crop with calcium.

 Fertilizers like YaraLiva CAN-17 or CN-9 have typically been used early in the spring to provide crops with readily available nitrate-N when soil and air temperatures are cool.
 However, the soluble calcium in YaraLiva CAN-17 and CN-9 also plays a key role in helping crops overcome environmental stresses such as heat, water, salinity, and sodicity.
-YaraLiva products need to be part of your season-long fertilizer program in order to reach optimal yield and quality.
+YaraLiva products are part of a season-long fertilizer program that supports optimal yield and quality.